HelloAnneKim/zlotnick-drug-sim/README.md

 2. Extend Zlotnick model to include varying concentrations of drugged monomers.

 **Status:** Unfinished.
 Added all helper code.
-TODO: add modeling code"
+TODO: update drugging code"

 `Zlotnick1999.m` fits figure 1B from Zlotnick 1999 paper, but doesn't account for the slow nucleation steps of dimer and trimer reactions.
 Mysterious.